kubernetes/minikube/site/content/en/docs/contrib/helm-addons.md

 *   `Values`: A slice of strings for setting individual values via `--set` (e.g., `key=value`).
 *   `ValueFiles`: A slice of strings pointing to paths of YAML value files inside the minikube VM.
 These are passed to Helm with the `--values` flag.

-When the addon is enabled, minikube will automatically ensure the `helm` binary is installed within the cluster and then run `helm upgrade --install` with the parameters you have defined.
-When disabled, it will run `helm uninstall`.
+When the addon is enabled, minikube runs the `helm` binary bundled in the guest image with `helm upgrade --install` and the parameters you have defined.
+When disabled, it runs `helm uninstall`.

 ### 2. Add the Addon to `pkg/addons/config.go`